AlexTNewell/3_Docker_Microservices/README.md

 It contains three distinct Docker setups for Python, JavaScript, and PHP.

-These setups were developed as part of the "Docker & Kubernetes: The Practical Guide" course taught by Maximilian Schwarzmüller.

-This course is available on Udemy.
+These setups were developed as part of the "Docker & Kubernetes: The Practical Guide" course taught by Maximilian Schwarzmüller, available on Udemy.

 I pursued this course to better prepare for the DCA and CKAD exams scheduled for early September 2023.